What Is The Glottis In A Frog

 Unveiling the Glottis in Frogs

 The glottis in frogs functions as the opening to the respiratory system, specifically leading to the lungs.
-It's not just a simple hole; it's a dynamic structure that controls the flow of air.
+Which means it's not just a simple hole; it's a dynamic structure that controls the flow of air.
 Located at the back of the mouth, just behind the tongue, the glottis appears as a slit-like opening.
 Its primary function is to regulate the passage of air into and out of the lungs, which is essential for breathing.

 Comprehensive Overview of the Glottis